6 essential components of a great homepage

 #5: Social proof

-Online reviews play a huge role in influencing buying decisions, acting as an important trust signal to potential leads.
-By featuring your happy customers prominently on your homepage, you can give visitors more confidence that what you offer will help them, too.
+Online reviews play a massive role in influencing buying decisions as an essential trust signal to potential leads.
+By featuring your happy customers prominently on your homepage, you can give visitors more confidence that your offer will help them, too.

 You could include a carousel of reviews, an impactful quote snippet, or a video testimonial.
 Other forms of social proof include “As seen in…” or “Featured on…” sections, certification badges, association memberships, and awards.